Seabrook Emergency Planning Zone (EPZ)

 - Drive out of the area along one of the Seabrook Evacuation Routes.
 The use of these suggested main roads will expedite the movement of evacuating traffic away from Seabrook Station.
 They are the quickest, safest, main routes to use in an emergency.

 A Reception Center is available to assist evacuees in the event of a radioactive release.
 The reception center is located at Masconomet Regional School (20 Endicott Rd, Boxford, MA), which is outside the 10-mile EPZ.
 At the reception center, you will be registered and monitored for contamination and care for anyone needing this type of assistance.
 You will be able to receive information about the location of other members of your family who have already registered at the reception center.
 If you need a place to stay, you will be directed to a mass care shelter that provides meals and lodging.
 The reception center and mass care shelters are handicap accessible.
 If you have additional needs, officials will assist you.
 If you can, you may want to stay with friends or relatives until the emergency is over.
-Directions to Seabrook Reception Center.
+Seabrook Evacuation Routes to Reception Center

 After an Emergency at Seabrook